 Thank you for visiting Little House in the Suburbs.
-If you like what you see, please SUBSCRIBE and be sure to check out OUR BOOK.
+If you like what you see, please SUBSCRIBE.

 Okra is the toughest of the three natural fibers I have made paper with so far.

 It also required more treatment–I peeled the outer bark from the stems with a vegetable peeler:

 And left the stems to dry for a few weeks: